 - When the floating valve in the lid drops, it's safe to remove the lid.
 Give the chili a stir to make sure all of the lentils dissolve in the chili, thickening it.
-Season the chili with salt and fresh lime juice to taste.
-I usually start with 1 1/2 teaspoons of salt and a teaspoon of lime juice, then adjust by adding more to taste.
-(If your diced tomatoes are already salted, start with less salt.)
+Season the chili with additional salt and a squeeze of fresh lime juice, to taste.
+I usually add another 1/2 teaspoon of salt and a teaspoon of lime juice, then adjust by adding more to taste.
+(If your diced tomatoes are already salted, you'll want to use less.)

 - Serve warm, with your favorite toppings.
 Sliced avocado, chopped green onions, and shredded cheese (if you're not vegan) are popular options with my family.
 Leftovers can be stored in an airtight container in the fridge for up to 5 days.

 Per serving (without toppings): Calories: 106, Fat: 0g, Carbohyrdates: 19g, Fiber: 8g, Protein: 6g

 - This recipe is easily adaptable to use anything you happen to have on hand.
 Sometimes I use fire-roasted tomatoes with green chilies to replace the diced tomatoes (for extra spice), and sometimes I leave out a can of beans if I don’t have them on hand.
 Either way, this recipe makes quite a bit of food for the week!